 In this instance, you may need the advice and the assistance of an expert family law attorney regarding issues of quasi-community property assets.

 Distribution of Quasi-Community Assets in a Community Property State

 Distribution of property during a divorce proceeding depends upon its classification.
 Marital property in California (property acquired during the marriage) is classified as community property; however property acquired in a non-community property law jurisdiction will also be considered quasi-community property, in California.
 During a divorce proceeding, your rights to an interest in such properties after the divorce will depend on that classification.
-If you are contemplating a divorce, please contact the family law attorneys at Santa Rosa law office of Beck Law P.C., for a free consultation at (707) 576-7175 or visit us online.
+If you are contemplating a divorce, please contact the family law attorneys at Santa Rosa law office of Beck Law P.C., for a consultation at (707) 576-7175 or visit us online.